hudson-and-thames/arbitrage_research/CONTRIBUTING.md

-# Contribution Guidelines for Hudson and Thames ArbitrageLab Research
+# Contribution Guidelines for Hudson and Thames ArbitrageResearch

-Thank you for considering contributing to Hudson and Thames Arbitrage Research project!
+Thank you for considering contributing to Hudson and Thames ArbitrageResearch project!
 We value your time and effort in helping improve our project.
 Please follow these guidelines to ensure a smooth contribution process for everyone involved.